What is Alcohol Addiction?

 Types of Alcohol Addiction Treatment

-There are great many different approaches to treating alcohol addiction.
-However, most addiction treatment rests on a combination of detoxification/withdrawal (supervised by professionals, and potentially made easier with the help of certain medications) and therapy, the former to overcome immediate pressures of physical dependence, and the latter to identify and tackle the underlying psychological issues which have led to the development of addiction.
+There are a great many different approaches to treating alcohol addiction.
+However, most addiction treatment rests on a combination of detoxification/withdrawal and therapy, the former to overcome immediate pressures of physical dependence, and the latter to identify and tackle the underlying psychological issues which have led to the development of addiction.

 Alcohol addiction withdrawal and detox